• Behavior

 Emotional Problems of the Adolescents

-Adolescence is a transition stage from childhood to adulthood and always filled up with emotional highs and lows.
+Adolescents are on a transition stage from childhood to adulthood and always filled up with emotional problems (highs and lows).
 The Adolescents experience all kinds of changes in their bodies and feelings when soaked in the challenge of finding their rightful place in the world.

 While struggling to leave behind their childhood and become adults, they often display some emotional and turbulence behaviors which could be so hard to handle by the family or the guidance.
 At this very point, parenting is hard-work; but there are things you could do to help your teen navigate smoothly this transition stage.